Pemetrexed (Alimta ®)

 you suddenly feel unwell, even with a normal temperature

 you have symptoms of an infection – this can include feeling shaky, a sore throat, a cough or needing to pass urine often.

 The number of white blood cells usually increases steadily and returns to normal before your next chemotherapy.
 You will have a blood test before having more chemotherapy.
-If your white blood cells are still low, your doctor may delay your treatment for a short time.
+If your number of white blood cells is still low, your doctor may delay your treatment for a short time.

 Bruising and bleeding